Below we provide a guide as to various defamation definitions.

 Libel and Slander

-If it is a publication which is in a permanent form such as a book, magazine or film then it is libel.
+If the publication is in a permanent form such as a book, magazine or film then it is libel.
 It is slander if the publication is in a transient form such as speech.
-Signs, gestures, photographs, pictures etc. can also give rise to a claim in Defamation.
+Signs, gestures, photographs, pictures can also give rise to a claim in defamation.

 Definition of Defamation